MicrosoftDocs/azure-devops-docs/docs/boards/best-practices-agile-project-management.md

 - [Configure your backlog view](backlogs/configure-your-backlog-view.md)
 - [Forecast your product backlog](sprints/forecast.md)

 ## Use tags to support queries and filtering

 With work item tags, team members can assign ad-hoc tags to work items.
-You can use these tags to filter backlogs and boards as well as query on work items.
+You can use these tags to filter backlogs and boards, and query on work items.
 For tags to be useful to the team, provide some general guidance on how your team should use tags.
 Consider documenting this guidance in a central place, such as the [project wiki](../project/wiki/about-readme-wiki.md).

-The following image illustrates a Kanban board filtered on the *web* keyword which displays cards with the *Web* tag.
+The following image illustrates a Kanban board filtered on the *web* keyword that displays cards with the *Web* tag.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of Kanban board, Filter using keyword search.](backlogs/media/filter-boards/filter-kb-text-web-services.png)

 #### Best practice tips:

-- Have a policy in place about how your teams will use tags
+- Have a policy in place about how your teams use tags
-- Indicate how you'll use tags to support queries, filtering, reporting
+- Indicate how you use tags to support queries, filtering, reporting
 - Consider using tags to identify cross-team or cross-project dependencies

-#### To learn how:
+For more information, see the following articles:

 - [Add work item tags to categorize and filter lists and boards](queries/add-tags-to-work-items.md)
 - [Filter your Kanban board](./backlogs/filter-backlogs-boards-plans.md)
 - [Create a Wiki for your project](../project/wiki/wiki-create-repo.md)

 ## Forecast and milestone planning

 To gain insight into what features can ship when, use the **Forecast** tool.
 This tool requires that you provide estimates to the Story Points, Effort, or Size field for each requirement.
-If you want to forecast on a simple count of work items, then simply assign the value of **1** to requirement estimates.
+If you want to forecast on a simple count of work items, then assign the value of **1** to requirement estimates.

-#### Order the features backlog in priority order
+### Order the features backlog in priority order

-As project managers, you'll want to always have your features backlog in priority order.
-This conveys to the development team which features are most important to complete first.
+As project managers, you should always have your features backlog in priority order, which conveys to the development team which features are most important to complete first.

 Here the features backlog shows the sequence of features to ship.

 :::image type="content" source="media/best-practices/feature-backlog-priority-order.png" alt-text="Screenshot of Features backlog, ordered by feature parent.":::

-#### Order the requirements backlog based on parent features
+### Order the requirements backlog based on parent features

-First you want to make sure you are completing the requirements needed to ship features.
+First you want to make sure you're completing the requirements needed to ship features.
 As shown in the following image, the requirements backlog has been ordered according to the features you want to ship.
 This ordering assumes that all requirements in a feature must be complete in order to ship it.
 Also, Story Points have been assigned to each User Story.

 :::image type="content" source="media/best-practices/product-backlog-ordered-parent.png" alt-text="Screenshot of Requirements backlog, ordered by feature parent.":::

-#### Forecast the requirements backlog
+### Forecast the requirements backlog

 With estimates assigned to each requirement, you can set a team velocity.
-In the example below, we specify 12 for the velocity, equivalent to stating that on average the team can complete 12 Story Points per sprint.
+In the following example, we specify 12 for the velocity, equivalent to stating that on average the team can complete 12 Story Points per sprint.
 The Forecast tool shows which requirements and features the team can complete within the next six sprints.
 Using the Planning tool, you can quickly assign requirements to the forecasted sprints.

 [!INCLUDE [temp](../includes/lightbox-image.md)]